Recoskie/JDasm/docs/Machine.md

 <br />

-A processor has variables called registers.
-Which operations are completed with.
+A processor has variables called registers which operations are completed with.
 In this example, we use the ADD operation code 02.

 <br />